Asymptotic Burnside laws: Contrasting generating sets: uniform measures

 \begin{lemma} The number of elements in $G$ having finite order and length $r$ with respect to the generating set $X$ is less than $(2m-1)^{0.995r}$ for $r\gg 1$. \end{lemma}

 \begin{proof} Let $\calM_r$ denote the set of words of length $r$ that have finite order in $G$.
+Recall that a word is said to be \emph{cyclically minimal}, if it is not conjugate in $G$ to any shorter word.
 We subdivide $\calM_r$ into a union of subsets $M_i$, where a word $V\in M_i$ is conjugate to a cyclically minimal word of length $i$ ($i\le r$).
-If $V\in M_i$, then by Lemma \ref{lem:finite order element is conjugate to a power of a period}, $V$ is conjugate in $G$ to a power $A^k$ of a period $A$ for some $|k|<n$.
-The period $A$ is a cyclically minimal word in $G$, and therefore we may assume $|A|\le i$ by Lemma \ref{lem:smooth section}(2).
+If $V\in M_i$, then by Lemma \ref{lem:finite order element is conjugate to a power of a period}, $V$ is conjugate in $G$ to a power $A^k$ of a period $A$ for some $|k|\leq \frac{n}{2}$.
+We may assume $|A|\le i$ by Lemma \ref{lem:smooth section}(2).

-By Lemma \ref{lem:not too many theta-words}, the cardinality of the set of periods $A$ of rank $j$ is less than $(2m-1)^{(1-0.03/2)j}$.
+By Lemma \ref{lem:not too many theta-words}, there exists some $j_0$ such that, for all $j\geq j_0$, the cardinality of the set of periods $A$ of rank $j$ is less than $(2m-1)^{(1-\theta/2)j}$.
 (This follows from the definition of the set of periods.)
-Hence the set $\calY_i$ of powers $A^k$ which are conjugate to words from $M_i$ has cardinality less than $2n(2m-1)^{(0.985)i}$, where $2n$ bounds the number of options for $k$.
+Since $j_0$ is constant, there exists a large constant $C'>0$ such that the cardinality of periods of rank $j$, for $j<j_0$, is smaller than $C'(2m-1)^{(1-\theta/2)j}$.
+It follows that for some constant $C>0$, the set $\calY_i$ of powers $A^k$ which are conjugate to words from $M_i$ has cardinality